google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 var allObs = col.map(imgReduce);
 ```

-The result is an `ee.FeatureCollection` where each feature contains a set properties
+The result is an `ee.FeatureCollection` where each feature contains a set of
-for an image in the filtered image collection.
-The format of the collection can
+properties for an image in the filtered image collection.
+The format of the collection
-now be accepted by the `ui.Chart.feature.groups` function.
+can now be accepted by the `ui.Chart.feature.groups` function.
 The function expects
 an `ee.FeatureCollection` and the names of feature properties to map to the chart.
 Here, the 'system:time_start' copied from the image metadata serves as the x-axis
 variable and 'NBR' as the y-axis variable.
 Note that the NBR property was named by
 the `reduceRegion` function above based on the band name in the image being reduced.
-If you use a different band, change the y-axis property name argument accordingly.
+If you use a different band (not 'NBR'), change the y-axis property name argument accordingly.
 Finally, set the grouping (series) variable to 'SATELLITE' to which distinct colors
 are assigned.